 AI Security Risks and Safe AI Usage

-AI tools like ChatGPT, Microsoft Copilot, and Google Gemini are transforming how we work.
-But they introduce new security risks — both as tools we use and as weapons attackers use against us.
+Your staff already use ChatGPT, Microsoft Copilot and Google Gemini.
+These tools carry new security risks, as things we use and as weapons attackers turn against us.

 How AI Data Leakage Happens